jrussumbrella/next-events/README.md

 ## Next Events

-- a full stack application that allows user to organize an event.
+- a full stack application that allow user to organize an event.